HanyingZhang/DSCI_522_Group304/doc/report.md

-Note that because the confidence intervals (areas between dash lines of same color) for both groups do not overlap in either histogram, we can expect a significant difference in mean aggregate scores for both skills between groups when we apply T-tests.
+Note that because the confidence intervals (areas between dash lines of same color) for both groups do not overlap in either histogram, we can expect a significant difference in mean aggregate scores for both skills between groups when we apply t-tests.

 <div class="figure">